h0MER247/swGL/README.md

 It's reasonably fast - but don't expect interactive framerates for Full HD resolutions :)

 ### How to use
 Compile the project with Visual Studio and rename the resulting file swGL.dll into OpenGL32.dll.
-Put OpenGL32.dll right into the game directory and start the game - this should do the trick.
+Put OpenGL32.dll right into the game directory and start the game.

 ### Supported Games
 As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well.

+### What doesn't work
-But I can't give you any guarantees that other software will run without problems or crashes, as many OpenGL calls are still unimplemented or only partially implemented.
+I can't give you any guarantees that software which isn't listed under "Supported Games" will run without problems or crashes.
+Most of the OpenGL 1.3 features are still unimplemented or only partially implemented.

 Have fun.